nandini211995/Intelligent-Movie-Recommender-System-Using-Machine-Learning/README.md

 - Created an interface(Website) for this project.The url of the website is :
 http://www.recommendme.in

--For the more detail , refer the published paper
+-For the more detail , refer the published paper : [IHCI2016-Intelligent Movie Recommender System Using Machine Learning](https://link.springer.com/chapter/10.1007/978-3-319-52503-7_8#citeas)